Who am I?

 If any of my friends were to look at my resume today they would all ask the same question, who is this person?

 Every time I open up the word document to edit my resume the cursor blinks in a never ending loop as I stare at its’ contents.
 As if somehow my life is the sequel to the movie groundhog’s day and I’m cast as Bill Murray.
 Until now, I’ve spent my entire adult career, and most of my childhood; building a life for a person I don’t even know.
 From the age of 11, I worked in the family business doing everything from washing dishes, serving tables and even taking on managerial duties at the age of 13.
 Being first generation Asian American I grew up in a household that valued the meaning of “a penny earned is a penny saved.”
 I was taught that life was hard and so you must work hard to overcome any obstacle.
-I’ve worked in restaurants for 21 years and I’ve learned so many valuable life lessons.
-The problem is, I’ve always listened to everyone but myself when it came to decisions about my own future; I never trusted myself to make such an important decision.
+I’ve worked in restaurants for 21 years now and I’ve learned so many valuable life lessons.
+The problem is, I’ve always listened to everyone but myself when it came to decisions about my future; I never trusted myself to make such an important decision.